ChalmersGU-AI-course/shrdlite-course-project/AStar/README.md

 ### structures.py
 Implementation of a priorityQueue.
-Squar grid with weights.
+Square grid with weights.

 ### test.py
-Includes testcases and a main function to run tests.
+Includes test cases and a main function to run tests.
-Also includes two heuristicfunctiones.
+Also includes two heuristic functions.
 One trivial, and Manhattan distance.

 # Run the code
 Run this implementation from the terminal by navigating to the AStar directory and type: